cardano-foundation/developer-portal/docs/get-started/cardano-wallet-js.md

 let transaction = await wallet.delegate(pool.id, passphrase);
 ```
 :::note
-The transacion status initially is set to `pending`, so you should keep tracking the transaction using the `id` in order to make sure the final status (e.g. `in_ledger`).
-You can learn more about the transacion's life cycle [here](https://github.com/input-output-hk/cardano-wallet/wiki/About-Transactions-Lifecycle).
+The transaction status initially is set to `pending`, so you should keep tracking the transaction using the `id` in order to make sure the final status (e.g. `in_ledger`).
+You can learn more about the transaction's life cycle [here](https://github.com/input-output-hk/cardano-wallet/wiki/About-Transactions-Lifecycle).
 For delegate to another stake pool use the same method above specifying a different stake pool.
 :::